Goonellabah

 Educational outcomes in Goonellabah fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 21.3%, significantly lower than the NSW average of 32.2%.
+The area has lower university qualification rates at 21.3%, compared to the NSW average of 32.2%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 14.8%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.6%).
-Vocational credentials are held by 38.0% of residents aged 15+, with advanced diplomas at 10.0% and certificates at 28.0%.
-Educational participation is high, with 28.2% currently enrolled in formal education, including 9.8% in primary, 7.6% in secondary, and 3.9% in tertiary education.
+Vocational credentials are prominent, with 38.0% of residents aged 15+ holding them, including advanced diplomas (10.0%) and certificates (28.0%).

 Frequently Asked Questions - Education